 How traveling across the country turned into a nonprofit.

-I'm Jonte Desire, a senior at the University of Delaware, and my story to making Native Nourishment started when I was sixteen.
+I'm Jonte Desire, a University of Delaware alum, and my story to making Native Nourishment started when I was sixteen.

 New Name, Same Mission